mfdebby/mfdebby/docs/homelab/truenas_proxmox_vm_setup.md

 ## 5. Install

-> Just follow the default setup
+> Just use the default settings

-## 6. Check the web UI
+## 6. Login to the web UI

 ![TrueNas Installed](/truenas_installed.png)